-12. CONTINGENCY
+11. CONTINGENCY

-The Company's wholly owned Argentine subsidiary, Minera Cielo Azul S.A. ("MCA") was named in a lawsuit by anti-mining, environmental activists in Argentina who are asserting environmental protection rights, among other arguments ("Amparo") against the Amarillo Grande project, comprised of Ivana, Anit and Santa Barbara projects (the "Project").
-As the outcome of this matter was uncertain, no provision was accrued in respect to this action, as the Company believed the claim to be without merit and vigorously defended the claim in Court.
-Refer to Note 15 for further information.
+During 2021, the Company's wholly owned Argentine subsidiary, Minera Cielo Azul S.A. was named in a lawsuit (the "Lawsuit") introduced before the Supreme Court of the Province of Rio Negro by anti-mining, environmental activists (the "Plaintiffs") in Argentina who were asserting environmental protection rights, among other arguments against the Amarillo Grande project, comprised of Ivana, Anit and Santa Barbara projects.
+On January 12, 2022, the Company announced that the Lawsuit and a subsequent appeal filed before the same court had been dismissed.
+The Plaintiffs did not file any further appeals and therefore the ruling is considered final.

-13. SUPPLEMENTARY CASH FLOW
+12. SUPPLEMENTARY CASH FLOW

 Year ended December 31,

-2021 2020 \$
+2022 \$ 2021 \$

 Non-cash investing and financing activities:

-Share issue cost - issuance of warrants to agents 76,565 -
+Share issue cost - issuance of warrants to agents 62,246 76,565

-Incentive warrants granted 666,249 -
+Incentive warrants granted - 666,249

-Warrants and agents' warrants expired 617,242 48,303
+Warrants and agents' warrants expired 312,082 617,242

-Stock options cancelled/expired - 39,962
+Stock options expired 41,543 -

-Warrants exercised 350,832 -
+Warrants exercised 9,982 350,832

+Cash and cash equivalents:

+Cash 992,103 -

+Cash equivalents 804,255 -

-14. FINANCIAL INSTRUMENTS AND CAPITAL MANAGEMENT
+13. FINANCIAL INSTRUMENTS AND CAPITAL MANAGEMENT